 What Is Emergency Lighting?

-Emergency lighting is a safety feature designed to provide illumination during power failures or situations where normal lighting becomes unavailable.
+Lighting Installation London is a safety feature designed to provide illumination during power failures or situations where normal lighting becomes unavailable.
 It ensures people can see and navigate safely in emergencies, such as a fire or blackout.

 There are two main types of emergency lighting:

-Maintained Emergency Lighting: These lights are always on and serve as part of the regular lighting system.
+- Maintained Emergency Lighting: These lights are always on and serve as part of the regular lighting system.
 During a power failure, they continue to operate using a backup battery for a specified period, typically three hours.

-Non-Maintained Emergency Lighting: These lights remain off under normal conditions and only switch on when there is a power outage.
+- Non-Maintained Emergency Lighting: These lights remain off under normal conditions and only switch on when there is a power outage.
 They are powered by a battery that charges while the mains are operational.

 Both types play a critical role in maintaining safety during emergencies.